cvs-health/testaro/README.md

 Network watching is designed for a situation in which:
 - A managing server may be able to give work to multiple workstations that run Testaro.
 - A workstation running Testaro can contact a managing server, but the server may not be able to contact a workstation.
-- The functions of Testaro are limited to those requiring workstation features.

 With network watch, the initiator of an interaction is Testaro, not the server.
 When Testaro is available, it requests a job from a server.
 If the response is a JSON representation of a job, Testaro runs the job and sends the report to the server.